 5. The hot-tempered King and cool-tempered Queen!

 Durian aka the king and Mangosteen aka the queen, are popular Malaysian Fruits.
-Durian is extremely strong in flavour, so much so that its raging smell can put a damper on the people around.
-On the other hand Mangosteen, a tropical fruit, will cool your senses hence countering ably, the hot effects of the former.
+Durian is extremely strong in flavor, so much so that its raging smell can put a damper on the people around.
+On the other hand Mangosteen, a tropical fruit will cool your senses hence countering ably, the hot effects of the former.
 What a couple, simply made for each other!

 One of the least known facts about Malaysia is that this verdant country grows the largest flower in the world.
 Named Rafflesia, the flower thrives abundantly in the Sabah region.
-With a diameter of 106.7cm and weighing 11kilos, this giant jungle parasite, blooms without a leaf, a stem or even roots!
-You are right, Nature is such as a weird creator!
+With a diameter of 106.7cm and weighing 11kilos, this giant jungle parasite blooms without a leaf, a stem, or even roots!
+You are right, Nature is such a weird creator!

 7. Freakish local beliefs